nus-sps/workshops-R/sps_workshops/Visualisation_In_Python.md

 **CoLab Link**: This tutorial is also available in [Google CoLab](https://colab.research.google.com/drive/1crs8BrBetOhphMgk_j0CjRhLCjzhbht-?usp=sharing)

+**Other ways of visualizing data**: Since this page is not exhaustive, you can check out [data to viz](data-to-viz.com) for more ways on plotting graphs!

 # Section 1: Scatterplots, Boxplots and Grouping by Colour

 ## Scatterplots